Egan Bernal says back pain 'has always been there' – VeloNews.com

 Egan Bernal vows he is on the road to recovery from a back injury that saw him sink out of contention in the 2020 Tour de France.

-The Ineos Grenadiers star continues his physical therapy in Colombia, and promises to be back at his best in time for a run at the 2021 yellow jersey.
+The Ineos Grenadiers star continues his physical therapy in Colombia and promises to be back at his best in time for a run at the yellow jersey in 2021.

 “I feel good,” Bernal said in a TV interview.
 “It’s a complicated injury, but we are working hard to be back at the level I should be for next season.”